GioAceto/API-project/README.md

 Note: API routes can be testd with an API tester such as Postman.

 ## Objective
 The objective of this project was to create a REST API that returns information for all countries in the world, by their geographic region.
 There are 9 geographic regions used in this API.
-Each of which are given an ID # in the database:
+Each of which are given a region ID # in the database:

 1 - North America